OpenDAoC/OpenDAoC-Website/src/content/docs/docs/core/docker-setup.md

 ---
-title: Getting Started
+title: Docker Setup
-description: Instructions for getting started with OpenDAoC.
+description: Instructions for getting started with OpenDAoC with Docker.
 ---

-The easiest way to get started is to use the Docker container, but this guide will also cover how to compile and run the server on Linux.

-## Docker

 :::caution
 While the Docker container can be run on any platform that supports Docker, we will assume that you are running Docker on a Debian based Linux distribution such as Ubuntu.